 The rules surrounding pension transfers are complex, so our job here at Grove is to help translate and explain to you the options that are available, into plain, easy to understand English.

 What are the risks & benefits of defined benefit pension transfer?

 When you transfer a defined benefit pension there are many risks and benefits that need to be weighed up before you make your decision.

 - Loss of guarantees: A defined benefit pension guarantees you a pension income in retirement.

-- Inflation: Once your defined benefit starts to pay you an income, it will increase every year thereafter.
+- Inflation: Once your defined benefit pension scheme starts to pay you an income, it will increase every year thereafter.

-- Loss of Pension Benefits: Taking benefits early will almost certainly reduce your pension income in retirement and is only suitable for a limited number of people and circumstances.
+- Loss of Pension Benefits: Taking benefits early could reduce your pension income in retirement and is therefore only suitable for a limited number of people and circumstances.

 - Cash Lump Sum: If you release cash from your pension early you will not have anything left to provide you with income in retirement.

 - Investment Freedom: Unlike your old defined benefit scheme, you take control of your money and invest it in the way you want to.

 - Flexible Retirement Options: You no longer must take all of your pension in one go, you can now have more choice and flexibility in how much you take and when you take it.

 - Death Benefits: Unlike an old company defined benefit pension scheme, by transferring to a new arrangement, 100% of your pension fund can be paid to whomever you like.

 - Cash Lump Sum: You can take a 100% cash lump sum – the first 25% is tax free.
 The rest is taxed at your marginal tax rate applicable at the time you take it, which could change in the future.